leahneukirchen/nitro/README.md

 two seconds if the last restart happened too quickly.

 By using `nitroctl Reboot` or `nitroctl Shutdown`, the system can be brought down.
 If it exists, `SYS/finish` will be run.
 After this, nitro will send a SIGTERM signal to all running services and waits for up to 7 seconds for the service to exit.
 Otherwise, a SIGKILL is sent.
+After all processes are terminated, `SYS/final` is run.

 Finally, nitro reboots or shuts down the system; or just exits when it was used as a container init or unprivileged supervisor.
+(When a reboot was requested, it re-execs itself.)

 ## Controlling nitro with nitroctl